‘The hidden side of the nude’ with painter Eric Bourdon

-"The hidden face of the nude", a photo exhibition of body painting with Eric Bourdon and Laetitia by photographer Rousdine, at Esupcom in Lille (2008).
+A photo exhibition of full body painting at Esupcom in Lille (2008).
+"The hidden face of the nude", the expo that reveals hidden nudity.
+Photos of Eric Bourdon with Laetitia by photographer Rousdine.
 Bodypainting, an unusual way to paint the nude : to paint the human body without representing it.
 With the help of photography, painting frees itself from its representative function.

 THE HIDDEN SIDE OF THE NUDE

 The exhibition of photographs by Dorine Roussel (Rousdine) with models Laetitia, and Eric Bourdon, from 16 to 23 May 2008 at Esupcom (Higher School of Communication) in Lille, was the culmination of two photo shoots of body painting, performed in 2007 and 2008.

 By direct application of paint on the body, bodypainting allows the painting of the human body to be released of the process or performance of copying the model, related to the traditional painting style (before the advent of photography).
 Seizing the body itself, the bodypainting reveals on the skin the expressive and archaic power of Painting.

 Body painting photography solves the specific disadvantage of body painting : its ephemeral nature.
 It keeps in memory a specifically painterly work that would otherwise fall into oblivion once produced.
 And it supports everything that falls within the exercise of representation of the body, through its specifically photographic work.

 The human body is undoubtedly the most interesting topic in classical painting, the greatest source of visual creativity, more than any landscape, animal, or plant.
 Through the bodypainting, it is the most expressive portrait possible of the reality that is painted, the real at its best.
 And if the point is not to copy or imitate reality, but to paint it on the skin (leaving the representational work to photography), we also have a work that, although still focused on the real, is purely painterly.